© Sydney Theatre School | Sydney Theatre Management Pty Ltd.

 Students undertaking the full-time course attend an orientation day before starting classes.
 A student orientation session will be held at the beginning of the first class of the Foundation Course, and will cover the following:

 To secure their place on the Foundation Course, successful applicants must pay a non-refundable deposit within seven (7) days after notification of acceptance onto the course.
 The balance of the program fee must be paid in monthly installments through Ezypay Pty Ltd. Sydney Theatre School employs financial management strategies to protect fees paid in advance.
-No deposit is payable for the full-time course.
+No deposit is payable for the full-time course for students accessing VET Fee Help.
 A VET Fee-Help form will be supplied at enrollment and must be returned to the administration office after a two day cooling off period has elapsed.
-Students not accessing VET Fee-Help are required to pay the annual course tuition fee by the published census date.
+Students not accessing VET Fee-Help are required to pay the annual course tuition fee upfront or by paying a deposit (TBA) plus monthly installments (TBA).

 A fee refund for the Foundation Course tuition, less the non-refundable deposit, will only be given if a client cancels before commencement of the course.
 In the unlikely event of program cancellation by Sydney Theatre School, full fee refund including the deposit will be made to clients.
 After commencement of the program, fees for the Foundation Courses are non-refundable.
 Vet Fee Help loans and fee payments for the full-time program are in accordance with the relevant legislation and rules published on the Study Assist website here: http://studyassist.gov.au/sites/StudyAssist